 - Sickle cell anemia and similar red blood cell disorders

 Increased Thickness For Thin Uterine Lining

 A study published by Fertility and Sterility in April, 2010, showed that vitamin E supplementation may aid in increasing the thickness of the endometrium in women with thin uterine lining <8mm.
-Researchers wanted to see if these supplement could increase uterine radial artery (uRA) blood flow.
-Results showed vit.
-E given at 600mg a day increased uRA in 72% of patients and endometrial thickness (EM) in 52% of patients.
+Researchers wanted to see if these supplements could increase uterine radial artery (uRA) blood flow.
+Results showed vitamin E given at 600mg a day increased uRA in 72% of patients and endometrial thickness (EM) in 52% of patients.

 Improved Sperm Health and Motility, Reduction in Miscarriage